1

 EDUCATION AND/OR EXPERIENCE

-• Passionate commitment to PPAZ’s mission and values related to health equity, especially centering on racial equity, and a deep sense of accountability to community.
+• Passionate commitment to PPAZ’s mission and values related to health equity, especially centering on racial equity, and a deep sense of accountability to the community.

 • Polished presentation skills and strong writing skills.

-• Solutions oriented mindset with a willingness to jump in when needed.
+• Solutions-oriented mindset with a willingness to jump in when needed.

 • Solid understanding of donor database/development software.
 Salesforce experience preferred